Quantock Grants & Funding

 The Quantock Hills AONB Service is delivering the Greater Quantock Landscape Development Fund providing grants of up to £5,000 to local communities, farmers, landowners and individuals and landscape enhancement projects.

 The fund has been provided by EDF Energy and is part of the mitigation measures associated with the Hinkley Point C development.
-Since its launch in 2015 the funding provided has enabled over 2.6km of new native hedge to be planted, nearly 4km of important hedgerows to be managed, over 230 orchard trees to be planted, 12Ha of woodland brough back into management, nearly 2,000 native trees to be planted and nearly 12Ha of wildflower meadows to be planted.
+Since its launch in 2015 the funding has supported 50 projects and has enabled over 2.7km of new native hedge to be planted, nearly 4km of important hedgerows to be managed, over 254 orchard trees to be planted, 12Ha of woodland brought back into management, nearly 2,000 native trees to be planted and nearly 12Ha of wildflower meadows to be planted.
+Over 6 projects, 4,214m2 of ponds have been created or restored.

 Projects could include tree planting, works to manage hedgerows, orchard planting or restoration, planting of wildflower meadows, management of small woodlands, willow pollarding or pond restoration.